microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 DEMO: "Defining the problem: Shop by Photo is broken"

+Let's go to the live Tailwind Traders website.
+[CLICK]

 One of the AI-enabled features is called "Shop by Photo".
-This feature that allows the customer to upload a photo of a product they might want to purchase, and the idea is that the app will tell them if the product is in stock, and where to find it.
+This feature that allows the customer to upload a photo of a product they might want to purchase, and the idea is that the app will tell them if the product is available.
 Let's go ahead and try it now.
 We'll upload this picture of a drill that we're interested in, and the Tailwind Traders app analyzes the picture, recognizes that it's a drill, and shows me the drill that Tailwind Traders has for sale, and where to find it in the store.

 But let's try that with a different picture.
 Let me return to the homepage, use the "Shop by Photo" feature once again, and this time choose this picture of a